 The Minor in Early Childhood Studies offers a broad course of study in early childhood history, theory, child development, teaching, programming, and the importance of high quality early care and education experiences, with a focus on children from infancy to age five.
 Students can select specific courses based on their area of interest.
 Students will complete 18 credits.

-Students will complete 18 credits.
 Nine credits must be upper level [300 or 400] courses.